OpenSlides/openslides-backend/README.md

   Use one of the following values to start only one component of this service: `action` or `presenter`.
 Defaults to all of them using different child processes.
 If using `all` you can shut down all compontes by sending SIGTERM to Python master process.

-* OS4_DEVELOPMENT
+* OPENSLIDES_DEVELOPMENT

-  Set this variable to set loglevel to debug and activate Gunicorn's reload mechanism.
+  Set this variable e. g. to 1 to set loglevel to debug and activate Gunicorn's reload mechanism.

 * OPENSLIDES_BACKEND_RAISE_4XX